List of Beetlejuice video games

-Three video games based on the 1988 American comedy-fantasy film Beetlejuice have been released in 1990, 1991, and 1992.
-Along with this a Beetlejuice expansion pack featuring maps, playable characters and missions was released in 2017 as part of the Lego Dimensions crossover video game "fun packs" line.
+Three video games based on the 1988 American film Beetlejuice (as well its animated TV adaptation) were released in 1990, 1991, and 1992.
+In addition, a Beetlejuice expansion pack featuring maps, playable characters and missions was released in 2017 as part of the Lego Dimensions crossover video game "fun packs" line.

-Adventures of Beetlejuice
+Adventures of Beetlejuice (1990)

 Adventures of Beetlejuice: Skeletons in the Closet is a video game released for MS-DOS in 1990.

-Adventures of Beetlejuice: Skeletons in the Closet was published by Hi-Tech Expressions and developed by Riedel Software Productions.
+Adventures of Beetlejuice: Skeletons in the Closet was published by Hi Tech Expressions and developed by Riedel Software Productions.
 This version is based on the animated cartoon series rather than the feature film.
-As Betelgeuse, the player must battle various skeletons and other monsters by shooting loogie projectiles and protecting Lydia as she cleans up the resulting mess.
+As Beetlejuice, the player must battle various skeletons and other monsters by shooting loogie projectiles and protecting Lydia as she cleans up the resulting mess.

 Beetlejuice (1991)

 Beetlejuice is a video game developed by Rare and released for the Nintendo Entertainment System in 1991.
+It blends elements of the film universe with elements of the animated series.

 Beetlejuice (1992)

 Beetlejuice: Horrific Hijinx from the Neitherworld! is a video game created by Rare and published by Acclaim Entertainment for the Nintendo Game Boy in 1992.
 It is based on the Beetlejuice animated television series.

 The game begins with the player taking control of Beetlejuice as he attempts to get rid of all the ghosts that he invited into Lydia Deetz's house (where she lives with her father and step-mother).
 He must rescue Lydia from the evil Astoroth.
 Using bio-exorcist magic, players must defeat undead creatures through the cemetery and inside the Neitherworld.
 Players can ride on a minecart and a Pogosnake (that operates in a similar fashion to Super Mario World's Yoshi).
 There are some elements of animated violence along with a dark Goth theme.